sbadia/vagrant-gitlab/README.md

 The idea is to split sbadia's project into 3 parts.

 * puppet-gitlab will provide only the gitlab specific stuff
-* puppet-gitlab\_prerequisites will provide all the prerequisites that gitlab requires.
-If it can be a bit modular that's good.
 * vagrant-gitlab will provide a vagrant project which uses the above as sub-projects.

 ---